Monday, April 27, 2026

 “Yeah, I’m not feeling so great, sorry.”
 She looked down as she cinched her jacket around her waist.

 “You don’t need to apologize,” he trailed off, “I’m sorry you’re not feeling well.
-Can I see you to your car or walk you home?” he blurted with renewed vigor and a minor sense of panic.
+Can I see you to your car or walk you home?” he blurted with renewed vigor and a major sense of panic.
 He wanted to know everything about her at that moment and knew it wasn’t going to happen.

-and I live in that shitty building just across the street.”
-Sarah zipped up her coat and looked over to
+“Aw, thanks Joe, I’ll be fine, Josh and I live in that shitty building just across the street.”
+Sarah zipped up her coat and looked over to Josh as he and Jacob slapped hands in celebration as they told someone about their disruption tale.
+“It was very nice to meet you, Joe, I hope to see you soon.”

 +++++++++++++